Tachanun: History

-The source of the supplicatory prayer (Taḥanun) "is in Daniel (9:3) and I Kings (8:54), where the verses indicate that prayer should always be followed by supplication.
-Based on this, Talmudic sages developed the habit of adding a personal appeal to God following the set prayers (some examples are listed in the Babylonian Talmud, Berachot 16b).
-In the fourteenth century, these spontaneous supplications were standardized and turned into the prayer of Tachanun."
+The source of the supplicatory prayer (Taḥanun) is in Daniel 9:3 and 1 Kings 8:54, in which the text indicates that one's prayer should always be followed by supplication.
+Based on this, the Sages developed the habit of adding a personal appeal to God following the set prayers (some examples are listed in Berakhot 16b).
+In the fourteenth century, these spontaneous supplications were standardized and formalized as Tachanun.